cyberirishman/Vibe-Voice-MacM4-2026/README.md

 # VibeVoice for Apple Silicon

 One-script, fully reproducible setup for running [VibeVoice](https://github.com/vibevoice-community/VibeVoice) — the open-source long-form multi-speaker TTS model originally released by Microsoft — locally on Apple Silicon Macs (M1–M4).
-No CUDA, no Homebrew, no Docker, no ComfyUI.
+No CUDA, no Docker, no ComfyUI.

 Tested working on a Mac Mini M4 (64 GB RAM) with the VibeVoice-Large (7B) model.